adsbynimbus/nimbus-openrtb/.github/CONTRIBUTING.md

 ## Adding platforms
 1) Create or checkout a branch named platform/{platform-name}
-2) Commit code and open a Pull Request to master
+2) Commit code and open a Pull Request to main
-3) Squash and merge into master
+3) Squash and merge into main
 4) Delete branch platform/{platform-name}

 ## Working on platform updates